stevenning203/Aura/README.md

 # Aura
-A 2D rendering tool made with OpenGL, GLFW, GLEW, and C++.
+A 2D rendering tool made with OpenGL, GLFW, GLEW, GLAD and C++.
 Documentation still in the works.